Jomine Park

 Nagatoro Sakura (Kita-zakura Street and the Sakura Passage)

-Kita-zakura Street is a tunnel of cherry blossoms, with about 400 cherry blossoms lined up for about 2.5 kilometers, that goes along the Arakawa river from Nagatoro Station to Takasago Bridge.
+Kita-zakura Street is the tunnel of cherry blossoms, with about 400 cherry blossoms lining a 2.5 kilometer road that runs the length of the Arakawa river from Nagatoro Station to Takasago Bridge.
 The Sakura Passage is located at the foot of Mt.
 Hodo in Nagatoro Town.
-Here you can see more than 30 varieties of double-flowered cherry blossoms, measuring up to a total of about 500 cherry blossom trees.
+Here you can see about 500 cherry blossoms trees with more than 30 varieties of double cherry blossoms.
 During the flowering season, they are lit up with beautiful illuminations.
 The best time to see the flowers is from early April to mid-April on Kita-zakura Street and from mid-April to late April on the Sakura Passage.

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept